mopidy/mopidy-mpris/README.rst

     Unknown

 Historically, Ubuntu Sound Menu was the primary target for Mopidy-MPRIS' development.
-Since Ubuntu 18.04 replaced Unity with Gnome Shell, this is no longer the case.
+Since Ubuntu 18.04 replaced Unity with GNOME Shell, this is no longer the case.
 It is currently unknown to what degree Mopidy-MPRIS works with old Ubuntu setups.